tendermint/tendermint/UPGRADING.md

     "data": "subscription was cancelled (reason: client is not pulling messages fast enough)" // or "subscription was cancelled (reason: Tendermint exited)"
   }
 }

+Additionally, there are now limits on the number of subscribers and subscriptions that can be active at once.
+See the new `rpc.max_subscription_clients` and `rpc.max_subscriptions_per_client` values to configure this.
 ```

+### Applications

+Simple rename of `ConsensusParams.BlockSize` to `ConsensusParams.Block`.

+The `ConsensusParams.Block.TimeIotaMS` field was also removed.
+It's configured
+in the ConsensusParsm in genesis.

+### Go API

+See the [CHANGELOG](CHANGELOG.md).
+These are relatively straight forward.

 ## v0.30.0